 Who can submit a proposal?
 OLLI at Pitt routinely seeks out course proposals from both new and established OLLI instructors.
 A committee of the membership reviews the proposals and recommends courses to be offered.

 Who can I call for information?
-Feel free to contact OLLI Director Sharon Gretz at 412-624-7072 to discuss the course you wish to propose.
-Email your proposal to firstname.lastname@example.org.
-We will notify you whether or not your proposal was approved and if it will be offered for the upcoming term.
+Feel free to contact OLLI Director Sharon Gretz at 412-624-7072 or email to email@example.com to discuss the course you wish to propose.

 Tips and Instructions for Preparing and Submitting a Course Proposal

 Please carefully review these instructions prior to completing the Course Proposal Form.
-We ask that all proposals be submitted in the format of our Course Proposal Form.
+We ask that all proposals be submitted through our Course Proposal Form.
 Additionally, be sure to submit all required information in your proposal.

 - Proposed Course Title.
 Please limit your course title in your proposal to no more than 100 characters with spaces